sandain/growbot/README.md

     - [ ] Add PWM controller for fans and other PWM controlled devices.
     - [ ] Update other drivers to depend on same library as the PWM controller.
     - [ ] Add missing functionality to the AtlasScientfic driver.
-        * Support for temperature, pH, electrical conductivity, oxygen reduction potential, and dissolved oxygen sensors are mostly complete, but not fully tested.
+        * Support for dosing pumps, temperature, pH, electrical conductivity, oxygen reduction potential, and dissolved oxygen sensors are mostly complete, but not fully tested.
 Support for other devices is limited to basic functions.
     - [ ] Add a soil moisture driver.
         * [Vegetronix VH400](https://www.vegetronix.com/Products/VH400/) is one
           hardware option.